awsdocs/amazon-cloudwatch-user-guide/doc_source/Lambda-Insights-example-event.md

 # Example telemetry event<a name="Lambda-Insights-example-event"></a>

 Each invocation of a Lambda function that has Lambda Insights enabled writes a single log event to the `/aws/lambda-insights` log group\.
 Each log event contains metrics in embedded metric format\.
-For more information about embedded metric format, see [Ingesting High\-Cardinality Logs and Generating Metrics with CloudWatch Embedded Metric Format](CloudWatch_Embedded_Metric_Format.md)\.
+For more information about embedded metric format, see [Ingesting high\-cardinality logs and generating metrics with CloudWatch embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.

 To analyze these log events, you can use the following methods:
 + The Lambda Insights section of the CloudWatch console, as explained in [Viewing your Lambda Insights metrics](Lambda-Insights-view-metrics.md)\.